Buyer evaluate

 A German engineering firm sends its English-translated brochure to a procurement officer in Cleveland.
 The brochure is grammatically correct.
 It has been signed off by an internal English speaker and a translation agency in Munich.

-The procurement officer reads three paragraphs.
+The procurement officer judges three paragraphs.
 The paragraphs describe the company history, the family ownership, and the certifications.
 The procurement officer is looking for one thing: whether this company can deliver three thousand units to a Tier 1 supplier in Charlotte by the second quarter, with a US-based service contact, US warranty terms, and a quotation in dollars by Friday.

 The brochure does not answer that question in the first paragraph.
 It does not answer it in the second.
 By the third paragraph, the procurement officer has decided the company is European and slow, and has moved to the next vendor in the folder.